Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 - desired: where you want something to be (fixed color graph) (d(t))
 - actual: where it is (another fixed color graph) a(t)
 - error: `desired - actual` e(t)
-- output: the value you give the motor? to make it do (the actuation), result of the current PID calculation O(t)
+- output: the value you give the motor? to make it do (the actuation), result of the current PID calculation u(t)
 - time stamp: the time value used to distinguish between each cycle of code executed
 - P component $ k_p $
 - - proportional